andyzg/gallery/README.md

 ```
 - Check out your site at {username}.github.io/gallery 🎉✨!

 *Important notes:* To ⏭speed⏭ up the loading time of your gallery, please make sure to compress your images.
+If you're running this on a macOS system, this is done automatically for you using `sips`!
 If you want Google Analytics, replace `_includes/ga.html` with your own snippet.